spierala/blog-posts/introducing-signal-store.md

 #### Observables

-- Actions are implemented as RxJS Subject, because Subjects are great for events!
+- A RxJS Subject is the basis for the Actions stream, because Subjects are great for events!
 - In Effects the Observable Actions stream is used to trigger side effects like API calls.
 You can easily handle race-conditions with RxJS flattening operators.

 ### Redux API

-This is a just quick overview of the Signal Store Redux API.
-We mostly look at code examples to get a feeling for the Redux API...
+Let's have a look at some code examples to get known to the Signal Store Redux API...

 #### Memoized selectors

 Memoized selectors are used to select state from the global state object.
+You can compose selectors from other selectors, which makes code reuse easy.
+Last but not least, memoized selectors can be good for performance, if you have to perform more complex computations for selecting state.

 ```ts
 import {